AlexPullen91/GameReviews/README.md

 Users are able to search for and read reviews without creating an account and are prompted to create one if they wish to submit reviews.

-Once users create an account they are are able to submit multiple reviews, edit reviews and delete reviews.
+Once users create an account they are able to submit multiple reviews, edit reviews and delete reviews.

 Getting started is simple: